MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-views-manage.md

 [!INCLUDE [temp](../../_shared/version-vsts-only.md)]

 With Analytics views, you gain a simplified way to specify and share the filter criteria for a Power BI report based on the Analytics Service data store.
-The Analytics Service provides the reporting platform for Visual Studio Team Services (VSTS).
+The Analytics Service provides the reporting platform for Azure DevOps.

 Use this article to learn how to: